6 MONTHS TO COMPLETE

-Registration fee of $100.00 and $750.00 down payment are required on the first day of school.
+A down payment fee $750.00 is required at the time of registration.
 The remaining balance will be made with customized installments.
-Payments are due on the day of the week that the student selects and must be up to date with course hours.
-Students with payments more than two weeks late will not be allowed to come to class until they are current on their payments.
+Payments are due each week on either Monday or Thursday beginning the first week of class.
+Student must be up to date with course hours.
+Students with payments of more than two weeks late will not be allowed to come to class until they are current on their payments.

 Esthetics Kit Consists of:

 Applicators, Makeup kit, Brush set, Chemical mixing bowl, Water bowl, Sharps Container, Wax Strips, Extractor Set, Head bands, Textbook, Workbook, Makeup Cape, 2 Tweezers, 25 pk of spatulas, 25 pk of gloss applicators, 1 pkg of shadow applicators, 25 pk of mascara wands, 1 pkg of lip brushes, pkg of cleansing sponges, 3 lipsticks, 2 eyeliners, 2 translucent powders, 2 cream concealers, 2 mascaras, 3 liquid foundations, 5 cake blushes, 1 lip contour pencil, 1 brow powder, 7 pressed shadows, 1 3piece exfoliating set, 1 liquid cleanser, 1 storage case, 1 half head mannequin for massage